brett

 Markdown

 I love markdown.
-I like how widely support it is, and I like how clear markdown format is to convey information.
+I like how widely supported it is, and I like how clear the markdown format is for conveying information.
 Markdown has become the ubiquitous plain text format for the GitHub community.
 My own blog posts are written in markdown (brettinternet.github.io).
-Composing markdown is a timeless method that isn’t married any third party tools except a modern text editor (which isn’t going anywhere).
+Composing markdown is a timeless method that isn’t tied to any third-party tools except a modern text editor (which isn’t going anywhere).

 It’s true, this method isn’t perfect.
 I need separate tools for sketches and PDF markups.
 But these mediums make up about 0.5% of all my notes.
 I just use my NextCloud for storing files or Keybase for my public documents.

-Some recent specification has been proposed to standardize Github’s flavor of markdown.
-One of my favorite introductions to markdown can be found here.
+GitHub has formalized their CommonMark specification to standardize GitHub’s flavor of markdown.
 Commonmark was put together by a few representatives of some major companies that use markdown like GitHub, Reddit, and Stack Exchange.
 Some nonconforming markdown features have added some very nice features such as task lists, autolinking, diff and code block improvements.

 Git

-Right now I have a BitBucket separate GitHub repo for my private notes and another for my public notes.
+I maintain a separate GitHub repository for my private notes and another for my public notes.
 Eventually, I’d like to self-host my own GitLab within my homelab.

 My commit messages are short, but I attempt to make them meaningful so I can see my note history and refer back to find deleted excerpts.
 I also use aliases for git commands to make pushing to master very fast.